A mountain village in the Andes of Ecuador was my childhood home.

 Many miles and many years later, I found myself seeking the pure life that an Amish farm in Ohio offered.
 My family and I made our home on 6 acres, wishing to model our farm after the homestead I left behind in Ecuador.
 Our farm is our livelihood.
 Our farm is our life, filling our plates as well as feeding our spirits.

 It is this passion that nurtures what I do and how I live.
 The farming techniques that papa taught me had a name: organic.
-I am an organic farmer by blood and by choice, who brings from my farm to your table the best produce and pastured base eggs that I know how.
+I am an organic farmer by blood and by choice, who brings from my farm to your table the best produce and pastured base eggs that I know-how.
 Because I care about the earth and I care about you.
 So now I can recreate the joys and memories of my childhood market by greeting you with a warm Ecuadoran smile and by offering you a taste of my wares.
-If you visit the Cleveland Shakers Square , Legacy Village and Van Aken Farmers Market , Peninsula Countryside Farmers Markets, Kent Heymaker Farmers Market and Hudson farmers markets, you’ll recognize me in an ethnic dress and braided hair.
+If you visit the Cleveland Shakers Square , Legacy Village and Van Aken Farmers Market , Peninsula Countryside Farmers Markets, Kent Heymaker Farmers Market and Hudson farmers markets, you’ll recognize me or my farm logo with my ethnic dress and braided hair.
 Stop by for more than tomatoes.
-Come for the small pleasures of colors, tastes and friendly conversation.
+Come for the small pleasures of colors, tastes, and friendly conversation.
 Let me share the farmers’ market experience with you.